-Continuing Connected Transactions for Year Ended 31 December 2021 (Continued)
+Continuing Connected Transactions for Year Ended 31 December 2022 (Continued)

-Renewed Supply Framework Agreement 2021 (Continued)
+Renewed Supply Framework Agreement 2022 (Continued)

-Mr. Feng is the brother-in-law of Mr. Jay Chun, the controlling Shareholder, the Chairman and the Managing Director of the Company, and thus a deemed connected person of the Company within the meaning of the Listing Rules and therefore, the transactions contemplated under the Renewed Supply Framework Agreement 2021 constitute continuing connected transactions for the Company under Chapter 14A of the Listing Rules.
-Pursuant to applicable percentage ratios (as defined under the Listing Rules) in respect of the annual transaction amount under the Renewed Supply Framework Agreement 2021, the transactions contemplated under the Renewed Supply Framework Agreement 2021 are subject to the reporting, announcement and annual review requirements but exempt from the independent Shareholders' approval requirement under the Listing Rules.
+Mr. Feng is the brother-in-law of Dr. Chun, the controlling Shareholder, a Co-chairman of the Board, an executive Director and the Managing Director of the Company, and thus a deemed connected person of the Company within the meaning of the Listing Rules and therefore, the transactions contemplated under the Renewed Supply Framework Agreement 2022 constitute continuing connected transactions for the Company under Chapter 14A of the Listing Rules for the year ended 31 December 2022.

+Pursuant to applicable percentage ratios (as defined under the Listing Rules) on execution of the Renewed Supply Framework Agreement 2022 in respect of the annual cap under the Renewed Supply Framework Agreement 2022, the transactions contemplated under the Renewed Supply Framework Agreement 2022 are subject to the reporting, announcement and annual review requirements but exempt from the independent Shareholders' approval requirement under the Listing Rules.